 There are other labiaplasty procedures available that are less common.
 All of them have advantages and disadvantages, so it’s important to discuss all the options with your board-certified plastic surgeon.

-Generally, women who dislike the appearance of the vaginal lips are good candidates for this procedure.
+Generally, women who dislike the appearance of the inner vaginal lips are good candidates for this procedure.
 If you experience labial irritation, difficulty keeping it clean, or have painful intercourse, this could be a solution.
 Strong candidates for the procedure should be:

 - In good overall health for general anesthesia and surgery